 13. He Always Sees you as a Kid

-The most common reason why your dad is mean to you is that regardless of your age, he always sees you as a kid.
+The most common reason why your dad is mean to you is that, regardless of your age, he always sees you as a kid.
 Even worse, he tends to belittle you.
-When a problem presents between you and him, he often refuses to deal it with you in an adult way.
-In his eyes, you’re his little kid who is not capable of handling your problem your way.
+When a problem arises between you and him, he often refuses to deal it with you in an adult way.
+In his eyes, you’re just his little kid who is not capable of handling your problem your way.

 14. You’re Never Up to His Expectation

 In certain cases, this will make the children feel sad.
 But other times the parents set the bar too high for the children to achieve.
 Sometimes the fact that you fail to live up to your dad’s expectations will leave him frustrated.
 Be aware that you can’t please everyone, including your dad.
 But this works the other way around too, don’t expect your dad to be what he can’t be.